The Century Magazine: Reconstruction and civil rights

 D. R. Miller's "War Diary" (The Century, 1886) attracted a great deal of attention.

-In the immediate post-Reconstruction era, contributors to The Century debated what should be done about the postwar South and the newly free slaves, generally advocating for amicable relations between the regions and national unity.
+In the immediate post-Reconstruction era, contributors to The Century debated what should be done about the postwar South and the newly freed enslaved citizens, generally advocating for amicable relations between the regions and national unity.
 In 1873 and 1874, Scribner's ran a number of articles under the title "The Great South," a series which lasted fourteen issues.
 Based on Edward King's travels, the author's accounts generally portrayed the region in a sympathetic light and the series was warmly received by Southerners.

 In 1876, Scribner's published a eulogy to Robert E. Lee, along with an editorial postscript praising the spirit of "sectional friendliness" of the piece.
 (Note: The Lost Cause Mythology had already taken root in American letters as evidenced by the positive eulogy just eleven years after the end of the Rebellion.)

 On the question of the freedmen, a wide variety of contemporary views were represented.
-Writing for Scribner's in 1874, one author argued that blacks were unfit to be schooled with white children.
-On the other hand, an 1885 article by George W. Cable despaired over what he saw as the failure to protect the rights of southern blacks after the Civil War and argued that this was the result of the former confederate states evading federal law.
+Writing for Scribner's in 1874, one author argued that Blacks were unfit to be schooled with white children.
+On the other hand, an 1885 article by George W. Cable despaired over what he saw as the failure to protect the rights of southern Blacks after the Civil War and argued that this was the result of the former confederate states evading federal law.
 Henry W. Grady, responding a few months later, disputed the earlier author's characterization of the situation, claiming that while legal rights had been granted, southern whites would never accept social integration between the races.
 Cable's criticisms of the ex-Confederacy also drew a rebuke by Robert Lewis Dabney.

-Even when sympathetic to the cause of the newly freed slaves, writers who argued for helping them usually did so on paternalistic grounds.
-Bishop T. U. Dudley, for example, expressed doubt that much could be done to elevate the status of American blacks, but argued that Christian principles required helping them to the greatest extent possible.
+Even when sympathetic to the cause of the newly freed, writers who argued for helping them usually did so on paternalistic grounds.
+Bishop T. U. Dudley, for example, expressed doubt that much could be done to elevate the status of American Blacks, but argued that Christian principles required helping them to the greatest extent possible.